ibm-cloud-docs/account/iam-userinv.md

 {: #cli-invite}
 {: cli}

-To invite users by using the command-line interface (CLI), run the following command:
+To invite users by using the CLI, run the following command:

 ```
 ibmcloud account user-invite USER_EMAIL [-o ORG [--org-role ORG_ROLE] [-s SPACE, --space-role SPACE_ROLE]]
 ```
+{: codeblock}

 By using the CLI, you can choose to assign Cloud Foundry access or no access and work on assigning access later.
 For more information about the command parameters, see [**`ibmcloud account user-invite`**](/docs/cli?topic=cli-ibmcloud_commands_account#ibmcloud_account_user_invite).